Finger Plan: The extra finger – contemporary planning in Copenhagen

 When the finger plan was initially introduced, the island of Amager was not included as the infrastructure was inadequate for modern suburban life.
 It has since been improved and the suburbs on the island hold some 53,000 inhabitants.
 Amager is now one of the most modern suburbs of Copenhagen with increasing wealth.
-With the opening of the bridge to Sweden this finger has been extended all the way to Malmö.
+With the opening of the Øresund bridge to Sweden this finger has been extended all the way to Malmö.